j4mie/uberloader/README.markdown

 ### Setup ###

 Setting up Überloader is quite simple.
-Simple copy the `uberloader.php` file to somewhere into your project directory and include it:
+Simply copy the `uberloader.php` file to somewhere into your project directory and include it:

 `require_once 'your/path/to/uberloader.php';`